Blaiseniyo/life-span-prognosis-system/README.md

 - Clone the repository or download the project files:
  `git clone https://github.com/Blaiseniyo/life-span-prognosis-system.git`
+- Get into the project root directory by using the following command: `cd ${project folder name}` eg. `cd life-span-prognosis-system`

-- Give execute permissions to all Bash scripts:
+- Give execute permissions to all Bash scripts by going into :
 ` chmod +x src/BashScripts/*.sh`

 - Compile the program:
-    -  cd in the project working directory. eg: `cd Lifiplan\ Prognosis\ Project/ `
     - compile the program by running this command in your terminal.
-Make sure you are in the working directory of the cloned project: `javac -d bin -cp src src/**/*.java`.
+Make sure you are in the root directory of the cloned project: `javac -d bin -cp src src/**/*.java`.

-    The above command should create a bin folder in folders with all the compile classes.
+    The above command should create a bin folder in folders with all the compiled classes.

 - Running the program:
-    - Make sure that you are still in the root directory of the app and then commnad below:
+    - Make sure that you are still in the root directory of the app and then run the commnad below:
     - `java -cp bin:Database Main`